TrainerHol/StrangeHousing/_docs/en/Jumping-Techniques/intermediate-techniques.md

 Like Doze Gates, to do this one all you have to do is be close enough to a chair and use the emote /Sit.
 Sit gates are less commonly employed because they possess limited capabilities to move people through objects.
 However, they still hold the ability to cross sections of the void and, if there's a gap between objects that isn't spacious enough to accommodate your character model, it might be possible to navigate through it using the /sit command.

-**Example:** This is an example of a few sit gates that cross sections of the void.
+#### Example: Sit gates that cross sections of the void.

 ![Image]({{ site.baseurl }}/assets/images/Sit_gate_1.gif)

-**Example:** This is an example that goes through an opening that would otherwise be too narrow to cross.
+#### Example: Sit gate through an opening that would otherwise be too narrow to cross.

 ![Image]({{ site.baseurl }}/assets/images/Sit_Gate.gif)